lucidrains/DALLE2-pytorch/README.md

 unet2 = Unet(
     dim = 16,
     image_embed_dim = 512,
-    lowres_cond = True,         # subsequent unets must have this turned on (and first unet must have this turned off) cond_dim = 128,
+    cond_dim = 128,
     channels = 3,
     dim_mults = (1, 2, 4, 8, 16)